 Squarespace or WordPress

-Here at The Smart Bear, we’re experts in WordPress websites but that doesn’t mean we don’t use any other platform, we can and do frequently!
+Here at The Smart Bear, we’re experts in WordPress websites – but that doesn’t mean we don’t use any other platform.
+We can, and we do, frequently!
+One of our favourite alternative website platforms is Squarespace, and it’s one we genuinely enjoy working with for the right kind of project.

 Why, what’s good about Squarespace?